arktic-dev/arktic/default_faq.md

 - The caller says "mm-hm" or "uh-huh".
 --- Mark these as [hesitation].
 They do actually mean "yes", but the system is never going to able to distinguish these reliably from normal hesitations.

+- The caller says "zee" or "zed" to indicate the letter "z".
+Q: Should I indicate which pronunciation the caller used?
+A: No. Transcribe both as "z".
+Someone will train the pronunciation system to handle both pronunciations of "z".